js-jslog/harpguru-scripts/richters-other-56-positions.md

 So on Mixolydian Richter, playing in second position will get you a Dorian scale where as you know on an Ionian Richter you would be playing a mixolydian scale, and you have to go one position further to 3rd to get Dorian.
 And while you would need to play an Ionian Richter in 12th position to play a Lydian scale, you can of course do that in 1st position on a Lydian Richter, and you get to play Ionian (Major) in second position, which is the primary goal of what we call country tuning.

-Although you can see that country tuning makes a decision to leave the 7b on the 9draw which does have its benefits.
-Still you can see that while country is commonly described as a major diatonic with a raised 5draw, it could also be described as as Lydian Richter with a flattened 9draw.
+Let's look at country tuning for a minute.
+This is commonly described as a major diatonic with a raised 5draw, making the 7natural accessible without an overblow, which for most of us is pretty important for being able to play major scale tunes in second position.
+The 9draw is often left as a 7b because it's actually not too hard to get
+7nautal from the 9blowbend and you can get the scoop there too which is nice.
+Still some people choose to raise the 9draw too, and then you have a Lydian Richter.

+And theres more.
+Let's look at the Dorian Richter again.
+If I've not lost you already then you'll know that in first position we can play the Dorian scale like this.
+And if we play the same notes in 2nd position, that's going to be the Aeolian scale, otherwise known as natural minor.

 # The distractions